Thomvis/BrightFutures/README.md

 ### map

 `map` returns a new Future that contains the error from this Future if this Future failed, or the return value from the given closure that was applied to the value of this Future.
+There's also a `flatMap` function that can be used to map the result of a future to the value of a new Future.

 ```swift
 future { _ in